7 best practices to optimize your purchasing process

 • Maverick, rogue, and tail spend

-• Average cost of purchase order processing
+• The average cost of purchase order processing

 • Average delivery time